stanfordnlp/CoreNLP/_pages/cmdline.md

 The following properties are associated with output :

 * `-outputDirectory` : By default, output files are written to the current directory.
 You may specify an alternate output directory with the flag `-outputDirectory`.
-* `-outputExtension` : Output filenames are the same as input filenames but with `-outputExtension` added to them (`.xml` by default).
+* `-outputExtension` : Output filenames are the same as input filenames but with `-outputExtension` added to them (the default depends on the `outputFormat`).
 * `-noClobber` : By default, files are overwritten (clobbered).
 Pass `-noClobber` to avoid this behavior.
 * `-replaceExtension` : If you'd rather replace the extension with the `-outputExtension`, pass the `-replaceExtension` flag.
 This will result in filenames like `input.xml` instead of `input.txt.xml` (when given `input.txt` as an input file).
 * `-outputFormat` : Different methods for outputting results.
 Can be:
   * "text": An ad hoc human-readable text format.
 Tokens, s-expression parse trees, relation(head, dep) dependencies.
 Output file extension is `.out`.
 This is the default output format only if the XMLOutputter is unavailable.
   * "xml": An XML format with accompanying XSLT stylesheet, which allows web browser rendering.
 Output file extension is `.xml`.
 This is the default output format, unless the XMLOutputter is unavailable.
   * "json": JSON.
 Output file extension is `.json`. ’Nuf said.
   * "conll": A tab-separated values (TSV) format.
 Output extension is `.conll`.
 This output format usually only gives a partial view of an `Annotation` and doesn't correspond to any particular CoNLL format.
 By default, the columns written are: `idx`, `word`, `lemma`, `pos`, `ner`, `headidx`, `deprel`.
 You can customize which fields are written with the `outputFormatOptions` property.
 Its value is a comma-separated list of output key names, where the names are ones understood by `AnnotationLookup.KeyLookup`.
 Available names include the seven used in the default output and others such as `shape`, `speaker`.
-You can for instance write out just tokenized text, with one token per line and a blank line between sentences by using `-outputFormatOptions word`.
+For instance, you can write out just tokenized text, with one token per line and a blank line between sentences by using `-outputFormatOptions word`.
   * "conllu": [CoNLL-U](https://universaldependencies.github.io/docs/format.html) output format, another tab-separated values (TSV) format, with particular extended features.
 Output extension is `.conllu`.
 This representation may give only a partial view of an `Annotation`.
   * "serialized": Produces some serialized version of each `Annotation`.
 May or may not be lossy.
 What you actually get depends on the `outputSerializer` property, which you should also set.
 The default is the `GenericAnnotationSerializer`, which uses the built-in Java object serialization and writes a file with extension `.ser.gz`.